hariszaf/microbetag/notes.md

 **Output** files:

-- per module: the results of every tool invoked as returned

-- integrated: a `.json` file with the annotations from all the different modules per edge
+- a network file (formats to be supported: `.json`, `.gml`, `.csv`) file with the annotations from all the different modules in each node (taxon) and edge (association) as well as a notion of whether the association can be considered as *of higher confidence*.

 ## Approach